beckygit123/List-n-EZ/INSTALLATION_GUIDE.md

-# 🔥 COMPLETE INSTALLATION GUIDE FOR LISTYNZ-AGENT
+# 🔥 COMPLETE INSTALLATION GUIDE FOR Listi'n'EZ

 ## 📋 PREREQUISITES (Install these first!)